 Lourenzo was born and raised in Liberia, West Africa.
-Since immigrating to the United States from Liberia as a young boy, he has always made the most of his experience growing up on two diverse continents.
+Since immigrating to the United States as a young boy, he has always made the most of his experience growing up on two diverse continents.
 Africa exposed him to many things, such as true vernacular architecture, sustainability, and responsibility towards each other’s well-being.
-Upon coming to the United States, these core beliefs learned in Liberia were reaffirmed through his rediscovery of the need for sustainability, something that has been and continues to be a way of life for the rest of the world.
-Lourenzo is an architecture graduate of Ball State University, and currently part of the PLAN 2020 team at the Department of Metropolitan Development.
+These core beliefs learned in Liberia were reaffirmed in the United States through his rediscovery of the need for more sustainable practices here.
+Lourenzo is an architecture graduate of Ball State University, and currently an Architectural Designer and Project Manager at Rottmann Collier.

 Laurie is also President of the Board of Earth Day Indiana, which promotes resource conservation and sustainable living primarily through a one-day festival held each April.
 When she is not otherwise trying to save the planet, her other passions include reading, kickboxing, coaching soccer, playing with her dogs and listening to and playing music.
 She is married to IPS teacher Stephen and has two sons, Eric and Brett.

 INDIANAPOLIS FILM COMMISSIONER

 Teresa is a passionate storyteller who also loves business communications and planning.
 She has made a career out of producing film and television all over the United States and honing her marketing and business skills, most recently at Nike.